-and a temporary occupancy at the Field Sports County Park (all alternatives would have the same temporary effect).
-No feasible and prudent alternatives are available to avoid these uses and measures to minimize harm are included in the project to address project alternatives' effects on these two parks.
-The severity of the other impacts on park, recreation, and open-space resources would be similar under all project alternatives.
-Mitigation measures that are applicable to Section 4(f) resources include: AVQ-MM#3, AVQ-MM#4, AVQ-MM#6, NV-MM#3, NV-MM#4, NV-MM#5, NV-MM#6, NV-MM#7, PR-MM#1, PR-MM#2, PR-MM#4, PR-MM#7, BIO-MM#9, BIO-MM#77a, and HYD-MM#1.
+AVQ-MM#6, NV-MM#3, NV-MM#4, NV-MM#5, NV-MM#6, NV-MM#7, PR-MM#1, PR-MM#2, PR-MM#4, PR-MM#7, BIO-MM#9, BIO-MM#77, and HYD-MM#1.

 Regarding historic properties, all four project alternatives would result in the direct use and demolition of resources or contributing features to resources: Southern Pacific Depot (Diridon Station/Hiram Cahill Depot) and Cozzi Family Property.
 Impacts on these two properties are the same under all project alternatives, and thus are not differentiating factors among the project alternatives.
-In total, Alternative 1 would result in uses of six cultural resources (five permanent uses and one de minimis), Alternative 2 would result in uses of eight cultural resources (eight permanent uses and none de minimis), Alternative 3 would result in uses of five cultural resources (four permanent uses and one de minimis), and Alternative 4 would result in uses of five cultural resources (four permanent uses and one de minimis).
+In addition, Alternative 1 would result in uses of eight cultural resources (six permanent uses and one de minimis), Alternative 2 would result in uses of nine cultural resources, Alternative 3 would result in uses of six cultural resources (five permanent uses and one de minimis), and Alternative 4 would result in uses of five cultural resources (four permanent uses and one de minimis).

 The Authority is continuing coordination, as appropriate, with the SHPO.
 During final design, additional measures to minimize harm may be agreed on to further reduce potential impacts on Section 4(f) properties.
-For additional information, see Chapter 4.
+For additional information, see Chapter 4, Section 4(f) and Section 6(f) Evaluations.